vatesfr/xen-orchestra/docs/backups.md

 :::tip
 - Default concurrency value is 2 if left empty.
-- Xen Orchestra can be connected to multiple pools at once.
-So the concurrency number applies **per pool**.
 :::

 Let's say you want to backup 50 VMs (each with 1x disk) at 3:00 AM.
 There are **2 different strategies**: